programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 To create a manifest from your image, you can either use a manifest editor or create the file manually.
 Using a manifest editor allows you to edit your manifest using a Graphical User Interface (GUI) which displays options as buttons instead of writing code from scratch.
 The former is easier for learners with no/limited programming knowledge, while the latter allows for more careful control of the manifest file.

 Note that for Method 2, IIIF Workbench does not create individual manifests for each image.
 Instead, it creates one manifest for all uploaded images.
 This works well if you would like to display all of your images as pages within a IIIF viewer.
-However, if you want to use more than one image, you will have to create individual manifests for each of your images, as with Methods 1 and 3.
+However, if you want each image to have its own manifest so that you can use each image separately, you will have to create individual manifests for each of your images, as with Methods 1 and 3.

 ### Using a Template